decidables/decidables/packages/detectable/src/bias.md

 ## Iso-bias curves

-As we did for `Sensitivity`, using the equation above we can now determine the `Bias` for each point in ROC space.
-In the ROC space below, intensity of color (saturation) is used to represent `c` along a continuum.
-In order to help us see the resulting pattern, contour lines have been added to show sets of points with the same values of `c`.
-These are called **iso-bias curves**:
+As we did for :key[Sensitivity], using the equation above we can now determine the :key[Bias] for each point in ROC space.
+In the ROC space below, intensity of color (saturation) is used to represent :key[c] along a continuum.
+In order to help us see the resulting pattern, contour lines have been added to show sets of points with the same values of :key[c].
+These are called
+:term[iso-bias curves]:

 <sdt-example-interactive>
   <roc-space contour="bias" point="none" iso-d="none" iso-c="none"></roc-space>
 </sdt-example-interactive>

-As with `Sensitivity`, `Bias` has a non-linear relationship with `Hit Rate` and `False Alarm Rate`.
+As with :key[Sensitivity], :key[Bias] has a non-linear relationship with :key[Hit Rate] and :key[False Alarm Rate].
+Furthermore, any :key[c] can occur at any :key[Hit Rate], and vice versa.
-Furthermore, any `c` can occur at any `Hit Rate`, and vice versa.
-And the same for `False Alarm Rate`.
+And the same for :key[False Alarm Rate].

 ## Visualizing the relationship between <span class="math-var">c</span>, HR, and FAR

-Similar to what we did `Sensitivity`, we can plot a single `Iso-Bias Curve` through our data point.
-This `Iso-Bias Curve` shows all of the combinations of `Hit Rate` and `False Alarm Rate` that have the same `Bias` as our actual data.
+Similar to what we did :key[Sensitivity], we can plot a single :key[Iso-Bias Curve] through our data point.
+This :key[Iso-Bias Curve] shows all of the combinations of :key[Hit Rate] and :key[False Alarm Rate] that have the same :key[Bias] as our actual data.

 You can change the performance data by altering values in the outcome table, adjusting the locations of the distributions or threshold in the model, or by directly moving the data point in ROC space.